 - Provides details on market opportunities

-This book is aimed at engineers, chemists, and physicists in the fields of nanoscience, nanoengineering, and across the fields of engineering and applied science.
+This book is aimed at scientists and engineers, including chemists, physicists, economists, medical practitioners, managers, marketers, traders, investors, and entrepreneurs in the fields of nanoscience, nanomedicine, nanoengineering, and nanomanufacturing.

 Table of Contents